 Extrusion is a continuous manufacturing production method where acrylic monomers are first heated then fed through barrels where the chemical process occurs.
 As a result, extruded acrylic is heterogeneous with properties that may vary depending upon the direction of extrusion.

 Extruded acrylic costs less than cast and is more dimensionally stable, meaning the thickness is more consistent across sheets.
 Softer, with a lower melting temperature than in its cast form, extruded acrylic is easier to laser cut, rout, and polishes more cost-effectively.
 Scratched glass is a lost cause, but because acrylic, both cast and extruded can be polished, it is more durable option for multiple applications.
 Extruded acrylic is less susceptible to dirt, lint, or particulate contamination in the production process.
 Additionally, because of its lower melting point, it is better suited to cementing and thermoforming.

 Which product best suits your needs?
 Talk to our sales professionals for additional information.

-Available in a broad range of standard and custom colors, let ACME PLASTICS be your one stop plastics center for any brand, any shape, any product.
-ACME has a proud heritage of customer service and reliability since 1943.
+Available in a broad range of standard and custom colors, let Acme Plastics be your one stop plastics center for any brand, shape, or product.
+Acme has a proud heritage of customer service and reliability since 1943.
 Our expansive warehouse and manufacturing facility combined with experienced personnel assure that you receive the service and prices that you deserve.